-1. With the engine running and the jiffy stand retracted, pull the clutch hand lever against the handlebar grip to disengage the clutch.

-- 2. Press the gear shift lever down to the end of its travel and release.
-The transmission is now in first gear. - 3.
-Ease out the clutch lever and at the same time, gradually open the throttle.
+- With motorcycle engine running and parking brake released, pull the clutch hand lever in against handlebar grip to fully disengage clutch. - 2.
+Press the gear shift lever down to end of its travel and release.
+The transmission is now in first gear. - Ease out the clutch lever and at the same time, gradually open the throttle.